hail-is/hail/docs/reference/GettingStarted.md

 ### Running on a Spark cluster and in the cloud

 In order to run Hail on a Spark cluster, we must first create a Hail JAR.
 A Hail JAR is specialized to a version of Spark.
 The Hail Team currently builds against and supports Spark versions `1.5` and `1.6`.
-The following command builds a Hail JAR for use on a cluster with Spark version `1.6.2`:
+The following builds a Hail JAR for use on a cluster with Spark version `1.6.2`:

 ```
+patch -p0 < spark1.patch
-$ ./gradlew -Dspark.version=1.6.2 shadowJar
+./gradlew -Dspark.version=1.6.2 shadowJar
 ```

+Note that this modifies the local repository so that it compiles for Spark `1.x`.
+If you later want to build for Spark `2.x`, you must remove this patch, for example, by `git reset --hard master`.

 The resulting JAR `build/libs/hail-all-spark.jar` can be submitted using `spark-submit`.
 See the [Spark documentation](http://spark.apache.org/docs/1.6.2/cluster-overview.html) for details.